szerpadiaz/Leona/README.md

 ## How to make the code run

-1. imageProcessing.py (src/leonao/libraries/imageProcessing.py): Run the file in a python 3.8 or newer terminal.
-Make sure the *DIRECTORY_TO_WATCH = "/home/hrsa/leonao/src/leonao/watchfolder"* is set correctly.
+##### 1. imageProcessing.py (src/leonao/libraries/imageProcessing.py):
+Run the file in a python 3.8 or newer terminal.
+Make sure the `DIRECTORY_TO_WATCH = "/home/hrsa/leonao/src/leonao/watchfolder"` is set correctly.
-For the Labs PC (A) you can source the *project_setup_sketcher.bash* file from the project root.
+For the Labs PC (A) you can source the `project_setup_sketcher.bash` file from the project root.

 Required packages are:

     - opencv
     - mediapipe
     - numpy